Shuggster/BonCRM/Documentation/TASKS.md

    - Verify NextAuth secret is properly set
    - Check Supabase URL and keys are correct
    - Ensure database tables have correct RLS policies

+4. **Select Query Parse Errors**
+   - Keep queries simple, avoid complex joins when possible
+   - Use basic select('*') when full table data is needed
+   - Only join when additional table data is absolutely required
+   - Remember that session already contains user context

 ## Usage